Marcus Rashford: 2018–2019: Number 10 shirt

-On 13 January, Rashford scored the only goal in a 1–0 victory over Tottenham Hotspur at Wembley Stadium; this marked the first time he had scored in three successive league games in his career, the third youngest to achieve this for United behind only Rooney and Ronaldo.
-The following week, he made his 150th appearance for the club in a 2–1 win against Brighton & Hove Albion, scoring a solo goal to become the youngest player in United's history to score in four successive league games, and the fourth youngest to reach 150 games, behind Norman Whiteside, George Best, and Ryan Giggs.
-On 2 February, Rashford was announced as Manchester United's Player of the Month for January 2019, as well as winning United's goal of the month for his strike against Tottenham.
+On 13 January 2019, Rashford scored the only goal in a 1–0 victory over Tottenham Hotspur at Wembley; this marked the first time he had scored in three successive league games in his career, the third youngest to achieve this for United behind only Rooney and Ronaldo.
+The following week, he made his 150th appearance for the club in a 2–1 win against Brighton & Hove Albion, scoring a solo goal to become the youngest player in United's history to score in four successive league games, and the fourth youngest to reach 150 games, behind Norman Whiteside, George Best and Ryan Giggs.
+On 2 February, Rashford was announced as Manchester United's Player of the Month for January, as well as winning United's goal of the month for his strike against Tottenham.
 A day later, he made his 100th league appearance for the club and scored the only goal in a 1–0 away victory over Leicester City.
 In doing so, he became the second-youngest player after Giggs to reach the milestone for the club.
 His impressive performances in January earned him his first Premier League Player of the Month title, becoming the first United player since Ibrahimović in December 2016 to win the award.

 On 6 March, Rashford scored from his first competitive penalty for the club, sealing a 3–1 win in the second leg of their Champions League round of 16 tie against Paris Saint-Germain to send the club through to the quarter-final on the away goals rule; he also contributed to Lukaku's equaliser, who scored off the rebound from Rashford's initial shot.
+He becomes the second player in the history of the club after Wayne Rooney to score 9 goals in Europe at the age of 21 or below.
 Solskjær described him as "fearless" for taking the penalty.
 On 30 March, Rashford scored the opening goal in United's first victory with Solskjær as permanent manager, beating Watford 2–1.